 How many people are affected?

-• It is difficult to be sure the prevalence of specific mental health disorders in Uganda because the data collected is patchy
+It is difficult to be sure of the prevalence of specific mental health disorders in Uganda because the data collected is patchy

-• Arguably the worst outcome from mental illness is lost of life through suicide.
+Arguably the worst outcome of mental illness is loss of life through suicide.
 According to the WHO, in 2016 there were 4,105 deaths by suicide in Uganda (3), about 1.5% of total deaths.
-However, suicide is underreported in Uganda because of stigma
+However, suicide is underreported in Uganda because of the stigma

 How many mental health care professionals are there?